 Facials: Karen from Sia's Beauty.
 “I've been seeing Karen from when she started out in her apartment to where she is now in her very own spa,” says Sturino.
 “She is the keeper of my skin.”

 IV treatments: Clean Market.This wellness boutique offers 14 different IV options or you can get a custom blend tailored to your needs.

 [Editor’s Note: Please speak to your doctor before starting these treatments.]

 Lasers, Dermaplaning and Injectables: Dr. Jessica Weiser at New York Dermatology Group.
 “Dr. Weiser is wonderful and she always knows what treatments will work best for my skin,” says Sturino.
 “I regularly get [wrinkle reducer] in my forehead, and I like it so much because I love my smooth forehead.
 I am a big advocate for laser hair removal, and I've also gotten Ultherapy from NYDG a couple of times now.”

 Cryotherapy and Infrared Sauna: New York Dermatology Group Wellness Floor.

 [Editor’s note: Injectable wrinkle reducers are a temporary medical treatment designed to smooth the look of moderate to severe wrinkles in certain areas of the face.
 This treatment should be done no sooner than every three months.
-Like any medical treatment, wrinkle reducers have risks and possible side effects, so ask your doctor if they are right for you.
+Like any medical treatment, wrinkle reducers have risks and possible side effects, so ask your licensed provider if they are right for you.
 Have more questions?
 Chat with a trained aesthetic specialist now.]